luxtorpeda-dev/luxtorpeda/README.md

 - hash_check_install - If this parameter is set to true, hash checking will be enabled for each file the engine needs to run, so that if a file has already been extracted/installed, it won't do it again until there is an update to one of the engine files.
 This is defaulted to false.
 - close_client_on_launch - If this parameter is set to true, the client will close as soon as the game launches, instead of waiting for the engine to complete like normal behavior.
 This is defaulted to false.
 - steam_app_id_install_wait_in_seconds - How long to wait for the install to complete when installing game dependencies.
 Defaults to 600.
+- additional_remote_packages - An array of full URLs of additional JSON files to retrieve package information from.
+If this is provided, the data will be merged with the official package metadata, only being active for new games, and only looking at the games and engines keys.

 Logs will be written to file if ```LUX_WRITE_LOGGING=1``` is set.
 The log file will be located at ```~/.local/state/luxtorpeda/luxtorpeda.log```.